darrendavidhumphrey/fsg/README.md

 ## Getting started
 # FSG - Flutter Scene Graph
 A lightweight package for integrating interactive 3D content into your flutter apps.
-FSG is a layer on top of the the flutter_angle package.
+FSG is a layer on top of the flutter_angle package.
 ## Why Does This Package Exist?
 As of 2025, Flutter STILL has no officially sanctioned method to integrate performant, cross-platform interactive 3D content into flutter apps.
 While Flutter_angle provides a low level API conformant with OpenGL ES, there is still quite a lot of additional code required to create interactive 3D content.